English Language Teacher

 In Kyrgyzstan, families are generally large, and extended family members maintain strong relationships.
 Several generations often live in one household, which may include cousins and aunts and uncles, as well as immediate family members.
 Children are seen as a blessing and 3-4 children are considered a small-to-medium sized family.
 Most rural families have some area to raise crops and farm animals, predominately chickens and sheep.
 The family structure and gender norms tend to be traditional, with household chores done by women and outside chores done by men.
 While Islam is the predominant religion, the practice has been influenced by the long association of Russia blended with Arabic traditions.
 Women may or may not decide to wear scarves to cover their hair.
 Professional neat dress is mandatory for teachers.
 During their off hours Volunteers should expect to dress conservatively, especially in rural environments.

 Traditional Kyrgyz food relies strongly on meat, noodles, potatoes and bread.
 Meat is a big part of most meals and sheep are often slaughtered for celebrations.
 Vegetables and fruits are available seasonally, with families doing preservation for the winter months.
 Bread holds significant traditional importance in the Kyrgyz Republic.
 While vegetarians and those wishing to avoid gluten have successfully served in Kyrgyz Republic, many find it challenging to be strict in their diets and to find sufficient produce in rural areas in winter months.
 Families pride themselves on their hospitality.
 Guesting (visiting friends and relatives) is a traditional pastime.
-Visits last for hours and involve conversation, traditional foods, drinks and toasts.
+Visits last for hours and involve conversation, traditional foods, drinks, and toasts.
 Alcohol is generally available, but it may not be culturally acceptable depending on the host family.
 There may also be different expectations regarding alcohol for men and women.
 In the summer, some families may ‘go to jailoo’ – taking the family and animals to the mountain meadows-- or to Issyk-Kul, the second-largest alpine lake in the world, for vacation.

 All Volunteers are required to live with a host family or on the grounds of a family home in a separate building (compound housing) for the full 2 years.
-PCVs will have their own room, but share the kitchen and bathing facilities.
+PCVs will have their own room but share the kitchen and bathing facilities.
 Toilets are normally outhouses.
 Homestays enrich the cross-cultural goals of the Peace Corps, give Volunteers an established social position within their communities, and provide them with a secure and supportive living environment, including continued language learning.

 There is electricity and water in all regions of the Kyrgyz Republic.
 However, in some areas the electricity and water supplies are limited to certain hours of the day or water is available from a local well or stream.
 Houses are heated either by electricity or coal.
 There is rarely hot running water and no opportunity to shower every day.
 Traditionally, people will bathe weekly or bi-weekly in a bathhouse called a banya -similar to a sauna- that can be located either on the property or elsewhere in the village.
 Some Volunteers will only have access to public banyas, but most will have showers in their houses.
 At public banyas, there is a usually the option to pay a little extra for a private banya to bathe alone.
 Volunteers will have telephone access at home or in the community.
 Mobile access is generally good with internet available in many districts and all regional centers.

 Public transportation is widely available in the regional centers and consists of mini-vans or shared taxis.
 Transportation in rural areas may not run regularly.
 For Volunteer safety, Peace Corps restricts types of transportation that Volunteers may use.

 Serving in Kyrgyz Republic